sirmews/upbank-transactions-downloader.sh/README.md

 Note:
 - This doesn't download per specified account
 - The CSV process function strips out `round ups` and provides a simpler output that works specifically for me.
 Fork it and adjust for yourself.
-- This doesn't do any post processing (though I'm open to PRs with suggestions)

 ## Where do I find my API key?